-Much like depth and complexity, the content imperatives are thinking tools designed to dig deeper into content.
+Much like the depth and complexity prompts, the content imperatives are thinking tools designed to dig deeper into content.
 They provide a simple way to differentiate curriculum and increase complexity for gifted learners.
 Each content imperative has a corresponding icon, just like depth and complexity.
 Here’s the list (good news, there’s only five!):

 Although less well-known than depth and complexity, there is still some great information on the web to enhance your understanding of the content imperatives.

 Try It With Popcorn

 Again, we’ll examine the rather bland topic of popcorn using the content imperatives to add interest and rigor: